rmwferguson/markdown-cv/index.md

 __RMW Ferguson__ Feedstocks influence on the process parameters and the microbial community in anaerobic digestion, Supervised by Raffaella Villa and Frédéric Coulon,  Cranfield University

-### Conference proceedings

-__RMW Ferguson__, F Coulon, R Villa: Influence of glycerol overload on microbial communities in anaerobic digesters.
-4th International Conference on Engineering for Waste and Biomass Valorisation, Porto; 09/2012

 ## Grants and Awards

 `2017`